HanningYang/ComputationalBiology/Proj1-SalmonellaOutbreak/README.md

 * numpy==1.21.4

 ## Setup
-Before running the programme, reading the  [Report.pdf](Report.pdf) is highly recommended.
+Before running the programme, reading the  [finalreport.pdf](finalreport.pdf) is highly recommended.

 To run this project, after installing the requirements, open the terminal and launch it as:
 ```